 UEFA Career Forum opens pathways for female coaches in Germany

-Fourteen female coaches came together in Frankfurt to meet club officials from across Germany at the UEFA Women’s Coaches Career Forum, an event that aims to increase the number of women coaches working in men’s football.
+Fourteen female coaches came together in Frankfurt to meet club officials from across Germany at the UEFA Women’s Coaches' Career Forum, an event that aims to increase the number of female coaches working in men’s football.

 "If there are no jobs, we won't see more female coaches.
 It’s crucial to have pathways in both men’s and women’s football."

-The two-day event brought together female coaches from around Germany – all with at least a UEFA Youth B Licence – and technical directors of elite youth academies from men’s professional clubs, allowing them to network and share their knowledge on a number of topics.
+The two-day event brought together female coaches from around Germany – all with at least a UEFA Youth B licence – and technical directors of elite youth academies at men’s professional clubs, allowing them to network and share their knowledge on a number of topics.

 By introducing female coaches to counterparts in the men’s game, the hope is to create an avenue for women to work in men’s football, and benefit from the development and career opportunities it provides.